jarvischen01/breastCancerCoreQuestionnaire/README.md

 # Breast Cancer Core Questionnaire Project

-The Breast Cancer Core Questionnaire (BCCQ) Project was a collaborative effort of NAPBC, the National Cancer Institute (NCI), and Temple UniversityÕs Institute for Survey Research (ISR) to improve the epidemiologic study of breast cancer risk factors.
+The Breast Cancer Core Questionnaire (BCCQ) Project was a collaborative effort of NAPBC, the National Cancer Institute (NCI), and Temple University's Institute for Survey Research (ISR) to improve the epidemiologic study of breast cancer risk factors.

 The six modules of the BCCQ and the leader of each respective module's design team were: